 In jQuery Mobile, form submissions are automatically handled using Ajax whenever possible, creating a smooth transition between the form and the result page.
-To ensure your form submits as intended, be sure to specify
+To ensure that your form submits are as intended, be sure to specify

 method properties on your form element.
 When unspecified, the method will default to

 get, and the

 action will default to the current page's relative path (found via

 Forms also accept attributes for transitions just like anchors, such as

 data-direction="reverse".
 To submit a form without Ajax, you can either disable Ajax form handling globally, or per form via the

 target="_blank") is respected on forms as well, and will default to the browser's handling of that target when the form submits.
 Note that unlike anchors, the

 This demonstrates automated Ajax handling of form submissions.
 The form below is configured to send a